|

 -

-One of the aims of Russia’s invasion is to deny and consequently destroy Ukrainian cultural identity and cultural heritage in all its forms.
-Therefore, we can rightfully call it a cultural genocide.
-That makes creating art, by definition, an act of resistance.
-How do Ukrainian artists and curators keep their culture alive while under fire?
+One of the aims of Russia’s unlawful invasion is to deny and consequently destroy Ukrainian cultural identity and cultural heritage in all its forms.
+It’s a cultural genocide.
+How do Ukrainian artists and curators protect their culture and keep it alive while under fire?

-We have invited five Ukrainian artist residency leaders who continue their residency work near the frontline for a visitors programme in the Netherlands.
-During this public evening, organised with De Balie, together we will explore their role during the war and how art brings a sense of community and solidarity.
-Our guests will speak about how their daily practices have changed in the last few years, how the art they curate reflects the war, and how they work on producing new cultural heritage while that heritage is under attack.
+Part of the exchange programme is our public event on 28 November, organised with De Balie, where we will explore their role during the war and how art brings a sense of community and solidarity.
+Our guests will speak about how their daily practices have changed in the last few years, how their art reflects the war, and how they work on producing new cultural heritage while that heritage is under attack.

 Practical information